 - Nearby attractions: the monastic site of Glendalough

-- Recommended for: garden lovers, families, beautiful family friendly day trip from Dublin [/box]
+- Recommended for: garden lovers, families, as an easy day trip from Dublin

 I first discovered Mount Usher Gardens for a personal reason: my husband if from Ashford, the little village the gardens are in, and when he was a student he used to work in a second-hand bookshop on the Mount Usher grounds.
 One day he brought me to visit his old workplace, a charming shop with piles of books filling the room with that very special smell of the older paper and ink, and he mentioned the gardens nearby: not a fan of gardening, I agreed to visit as part of his trip down memory lane but I soon discovered a jewel and went back many times since then, drawn back by the gardens’ beauty.